Acts 10, 5-8

 God has made you uniquely and given you particular characteristics.

-So we need to reflect on how can I use what God has already given me in serving others and in prayer?
+So we need to reflect on how we can use what God has already given us in serving others and in prayer.

 If your church is full of people who are good at crafts, but you prefer sport, perhaps God is calling you to use these skills in his service.

 If you are an extrovert, then you may find extempore prayer and prayer with others more natural than being in silence.

 We may hear God’s voice more clearly if we talk to him in the way that is most natural for us.

 Lord Spirit, help me to listen to where you are calling me next and how I should be using the gifts you have given me in your service.
 Guide me in the conversations that I will have today so I may encourage others in what you have given them.